Holiday Camp (film): Critical

+The Monthly Film Bulletin wrote: "This is a film built around the authentic atmosphere of a holiday camp with its regimented gaiety and heartaches.
+It has humour, sentiment and suspense, with no pretence of offering anything to linger in the memory.
+Dennis Price is convincing as the murderer posing as a Squadron-Leader and Hazel Court appealing as the heroine.
+The rest are just types which one sees everyday and that simple statement is probably a tribute to the unobtrusive skill of the director."

 Time Out wrote, "Time has mellowed the documentary quality of the film, and location shooting and authentic detail now seem less important than the presence of the whole range of British acting talent, from Dame Flora Robson to Cheerful Charlie Chester, among the cast of thousands."

 "I'm not embarrassed about Holiday Camp", said Annakin years later, "although the later Huggett films don't hold up well."
 Annakin later said he was approached to make a similar sort of film set in Las Vegas but it was never made.